A Mathematical Programming Approach to Optimal Classification Forests: Mathematical Optimization Model

 That is, the sum of the number of observations that are incorrectly classified (according to the $\alpha$-variables) plus the number of splits in the ensemble.
 Trees minimizing the above expressions will be constructed.

 In what follows we detail the constraints relating to the different variables in our model and that must also ensure that a forest is adequately constructed.

-First, we need to ensure that the $\alpha$-variables are properly defined, representing the final result of the voting strategy amongst the $R$ trees.
-With this goal in mind, we define the binary variables $\theta^r_i, \forall i=1,\ldots,n, r=1,\ldots, R,$ which take the value one if class one is predicted in tree $r$ to observation $i$, and takes value zero otherwise, and we add the following constraints to the problem:
+First, we need to ensure that the $\alpha$-variables are properly defined, representing the final result of the weighted voting strategy amongst the $R$ trees.
+With this goal in mind, we define the binary variables $\theta^r_i, \forall i=1\in N, r=1,\ldots, R,$ which take the value one if class one is predicted in tree $r$ to observation $i$, and takes value zero otherwise, and $w_r \in [0,1]$, for all $r=1, \ldots, R$, that will represent the weight of tree $r$ in the voting.

-Note that in case more than half of the trees vote class one for observation $i$, constraint \eqref{OCF-1} will be activated and force the $\alpha_i$ to take the value one.
-On the other hand, in case that less than half of the trees vote class one for observation $i$, constraint \eqref{OCF-1} will not be activated but constraint \eqref{OCF-2} will, forcing the $\alpha_i$ to take the value zero.
-Since the number of trees is an odd number, ties will not occur.